 Each kit contains carefully selected materials to ensure your garden flourishes in the local environment:

-- 20 pre-selected advanced WA native plants
+- Pre-selected advanced WA native plants

 - Mulch to improve soil health and water retention